jniemibro/quick-portfolio/tar.md

 ---

-#History

 ---

+---

+## History

+---

-The Arcane Relics has been in the works since about 2009.
-We originally called it our White Whale, (little did I know how well-suited that name is for the scope of this project…) however the current version of the game has been from a fresh start in 2014, adding the split-screen multiplayer and more physics-reliant use of ragdolls and weapons hitting specific limbs.
-We were Greenlit on Steam in 2015 and released v0.2 at the beginning of 2020.
+_The Arcane Relics_ has been in the works for quite a while, since about 2009...
+However, the current version of the game has been from a fresh start in 2014, adding the split-screen multiplayer and more physics-reliant use of ragdolls and weapons hitting specific limbs.

-~

 At first, the game targeted iOS devices and was only single-player.
-We used this project primarily for learning, experimenting on whatever we wanted to try to make.
-Here some old screenshots:
+We used this project primarily for learning, experimenting on whatever features we wanted to try to make.
+Here are some old screenshots:

 <br>
+<img src="images/tar/old_s2.jpg?raw=true"/>
 Started using C# in this version
-<img src="images/tar/old_s2.jpg?raw=true"/>

 <br>
 This version we call the "classic", as we got alot of features in, though buggy.
 I was still using unityscript at this time.